Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 ## Skills

-There are 5 skills all characters have in common.
+There are 5 skills all characters have in common:

 - **Physical:** The character's ability in hand-to-hand combat and their instinctual knowledge of applying their own bodily force to a problem.
 - **Accuracy:** The character's ability to hit a specific target, applied to anything from a stone to a gunship turret.